How to See Paris in a Day: A 24-Hour Itinerary

 It is absolutely worth visiting Paris, even if you only have one day.
 During your 24-hours in Paris, you might not have the chance to experience everything that Paris has to offer, but truth be told, I’ve yet to see all of Paris after living here for over two years.
 The longer I’m in Paris, the more I’m convinced that Paris can never be fully seen.

-As is the case, my advice is that you should use any amount of time offered to you in Paris, even if you only have 24-hours to discover the city of lights.
+As is the case, my advice is that you should use any amount of time offered to you in Paris, even if you only have 24-hours.

 During your day in Paris you will get to see it in a moment in time that it will never be in again.
 So if the choice is between whether you should spend the day at your airport hotel or hop on the metro to explore the city, do the latter.
 Paris is waiting for you.